IBM/opensource-ai-workshop/docs/lab-7/README.md

 - First requirement (r1) will be validated by LLM-as-a-judge on the output of the instruction.
 This is the default behavior.
 - Second requirement (r2) uses a function that takes the output of a sampling step and returns a boolean value indicating successful or unsuccessful validation.
 While the validation_fn parameter requires to run validation on the full session context, Mellea provides a wrapper for simpler validation functions (simple_validate(fn: Callable[[str], bool])) that take the output string and return a boolean as seen in this case.
 - Third requirement is a check().
 Checks are only used for validation, not for generation.
-Don't think mention purple elephants.
+Checks aim to avoid the "do not think about B" effect that often primes models (and humans) to do the opposite and "think" about B.

 Run this in your local instance, and you'll see it working, and ideally no purple elephants! :)